-A typical return-driven plan had a 9.1% decline in its funded ratio, while a typical liability-driven plan observed a 4.8% decline.
+Corporate defined benefit plans saw improvements in funding level during first-quarter 2019.
+A typical return-driven plan had a 2.2% increase in its funded ratio, while a typical liability-driven plan observed a 1.5% improvement.
 Liability-driven plans with higher allocations to longer duration assets tend to see smaller funded ratio movements when market volatility increases.
-According to our analysis, declines in the equity markets had the largest impact on pension funded ratios.
-Interest rate declines that increased liabilities were partially offset by widening credit spreads.
-Despite strong performance in the first three quarters, fourth quarter performance brought overall funding levels slightly down for the entire year.
+According to our analysis, equity markets provided the only positive impact on funded level, while interest rate declines and tightening credit spreads that increased liabilities had a negative impact.

 - The funded ratio changes displayed above are for generic plans with allocation and liability profiles specified below.
 Results are market driven and do not incorporate any plan-specific effects, such as benefit payments, expenses, benefit accruals, or plan contributions.
 Funded ratio changes are sensitive to the beginning of the period funded ratio.